 Pregnancy Related Pelvic Girdle Pain

-Both of these conditions can be successfully managed with pelvic physiotherapy.
-It is important to have a thorough assessment to determine what is contributing to your PrPGP.
-We use a combination of manual therapy, education, support belts (where required) and exercise therapy to best manage your pain.
+The good news is that PrPGP can be successfully managed with pelvic physiotherapy.
+It is important to have a thorough assessment to determine what is contributing to developing PrPGP.

-What are some reasons why I’m having PrPGP?
+What are some reasons why I am experiencing PrPGP?

 How long does it take for PrPGP to go away?

-Not everyone is the same when it comes to pelvic girdle pain, so the required physiotherapy treatment and exercise plan will vary depending on the level of pain or discomfort that you are experiencing.
+Not everyone is the same when it comes to pelvic girdle pain, so the required physiotherapy treatment and exercise plan may depend on the contributing factors and severity of your symptoms.
 How long it takes for the pain to reduce will depend on your physical wellbeing and the issues that you’re experiencing.
 Physiotherapy is recommended before and after childbirth to optimise your pregnancy and birth experience.
 Your initial visit to determine the recommended treatment plan will be defined by the type of pelvic girdle pain you’re experiencing.

 Are there any at home treatments for PrPGP?

-With the right amount of physiotherapy that you receive from our pelvic physiotherapists, you’ll learn how to manage and lessen pelvic girdle pain.
-At our clinic in Bondi Junction or St Leonards, our helpful team will guide you each step of the way, and offer you additional pelvic physio training through our Bump, Birth, and Beyond services, which are dedicated to improving pregnancy and birth experiences for woman, especially if they are experiencing pelvic pain and other pregnancy-related discomfort.
+With the right amount of physiotherapy that you receive from our pelvic physiotherapists, you’ll learn how to manage and rectify pelvic girdle pain.
+At our clinic in Bondi Junction or St Leonards, our helpful team will guide you each step of the way, and offer you additional education and treatments through our Bump, Birth, and Beyond services, which are dedicated to improving pregnancy and birth experiences for all woman.

 Our Bump, Birth & Beyond services include; pelvic physio, pregnancy massage and pregnancy exercise classes that will reduce the discomfort from PrPGP and provide the best treatments to improve quality of life with pelvic girdle pain.
 This can also include how and when to use support belts, which can further relieve these pain issues.
 We’ll further recommend helpful exercises that you can practice at home which helps continue your therapy through the methods taught in our classes.